Why is change so hard? (and how to make it easier)

 It’s too much.

-Something so doable that it doesn’t feel like a chore.
-Build from there.
-Small steps create real momentum.
+Something so doable it almost feels too easy.
+Small steps build real momentum.

 one step at at time